cmput402/cmput402.github.io/content/individual/performance-assessment.md

 # Acceptance criteria for I3

-Submit the report as a **PDF** (max 4 pages including any screenshots, plots, etc.) with clear subsections to eClass.
+Submit the report as a **PDF** (max 4 pages including any screenshots, plots, etc.) with clear subsections to Canvas.
 Keep all sections under half a page if possible, except for the process description, which might be longer and might include additionally screenshots or scripts if that simplifies your description.